Californios: Foreign Miners' Tax

 In response to the Mexican resistance to the American population, white miners called for something to be done about the "Sonoran" miner "problem".
 In response, in 1850, the Californian government introduced a tax on foreign miners who were working plots, called the Foreign Miners' Tax Law.
 The claimed purpose of the tax was to fund the government's efforts to protect the foreign workers.
 There are conflicting reports on the amount of the tax ranging from $20 to $30 per month.

 This extremely high tax forced all but the most successful Latinos to stop mining as they were unable to obtain enough gold to make mining profitable.
 This left only the most successful of the Mexican prospectors, who ironically were the ones who drew the most ire from the Euro-American miners initially.
 By 1851, when the tax law was repealed, approximately two-thirds of the Latinos and Californios that had been living and working in mining areas had been driven out by the tax.
 After repealing the $20 or $30 per month tax, the California legislature instituted a much more reasonable $3 per month tax in 1852.

-Society and customs of the first Californios
+Californio society and customs

 Government

 In the Spanish period, Alta California ("Upper California") was nominally controlled by a governor appointed by the Spanish government.
 The governors of California were at first appointed by the Viceroy (nominally under the control of the Spanish Crown).